Manage RxJS Subscriptions in Angular

 2. Completing Subscription using RxJS pipe

-Before we head in to RxJS pipe, let us first understand what a pipe is.
-It is not the same as pipe with the symbol of |.
-Pipe in RxJS is a chain of Pipeable Operator, which is a pure function that takes an Observable as an input and emit a new Observable as the output (read more).
+Before we head into RxJS pipe, let us first understand what a pipe is.
+It is not the same as a pipe with the symbol of |.
+Pipe in RxJS is a chain of Pipeable Operators, which is a pure function that takes an Observable as an input and emits a new Observable as the output (read more).

 take()